 - Hit if you have a 10 and the dealer’s face-up card is also 10 or an ace.

 - Hit if you have a 9 and the dealer shows a 2 or 7 through ace.

 - Always hit on 5, 6, 7 and 8.

 Blackjack: When to stand

-If your hand totals 17, 18, 19 or 20, then you should stand, no matter what.
-This is because you have a pretty good chance of going bust as your next card is likely to make your hand go over 21.
-Some hands, such as 10-10 or 9-9, can be split into two new good hands (as we mention below.)
+If your hand totals 17, 18, 19 or 20, then you should stand, no matter what – you have a pretty good chance of going bust as your next card is likely to take your hand over 21.
+Some hands, such as 10-10 or 9-9, can be split into two new good hands.

 It’s also important to know the difference between “soft” and “hard” hands.
-Hands that contain an ace, which counts as 1 or 11, are called soft hands, because they are malleable and can change depending on what you need; while hands made up of the other cards are called hard hands.
+Hands containing an ace, which counts as 1 or 11, are called soft hands because they are malleable and can change depending on what you need.
+Hands that are made up of the other cards and don’t contain an ace are called hard hands.
 Your decision to stand will also be based on which group your hand total falls into.